duncaneddy/aiaa-mis-satellite-scheduling-dataset/README.md

 possible for the spacecraft to feasibly collect in a given time period, subject to constraints on the spacecraft's agility and constraints on only collecting a single collect per request (no duplication of effort).

-The data set is hosted on both Github and Zenodo.
-The Github repository contains the original source data and the associated requests generated from the source data.
+The data set is hosted on both [Github](https://github.com/duncaneddy/aiaa-mis-satellite-scheduling-dataset) and [Zenodo](https://zenodo.org/records/10934666).
+The Github repository contains the original source data, the associated requests generated from the source data, and scripts to reproduce the scenario files.
+Zenodo (DOI 10.5281/zenodo) hosts copies of the output Metis graph files and collect data files.
+Due to the large size of produced files these are not included in the Github repository.

-Due to the large size of produced files they are not included in the Github repository.
-However, they are hosted on Zenodo and can be downloaded from that location [TO BE UPDATED].
+Information on the Metis graph file format can be found [here](https://people.sc.fsu.edu/~jburkardt/data/metis_graph/metis_graph.html).

 ## Reproduction